Skip to main content

 Go to Phone Numbers Settings

-Start by clicking your profile card (1) at the bottom-left corner of the sidebar.
-This opens the Settings panel.
+Start by clicking your profile card at the bottom-left corner of the sidebar, then open Settings.

-From there, go to the Phone Numbers tab (2) to manage or purchase phone numbers linked to your account.
+From there, open the Phone Numbers tab to manage the numbers linked to your account.

 2

-Inside the Phone Numbers tab, locate and click the Custom VoIP button in the center of the screen to start setting up your own provider.
+In the Phone Numbers tab, locate the Custom VoIP row and click Add Custom VoIP to start setting up your own provider.

 3